agtonybarletta/mouse-daemon/README.md

 # Mouse Daemon

-This is a Linux mouse daemon that log the position of the pointer at every click.
+A Linux daemon that logs the pointer's position at every click.

 ## Getting Started